 Q: Do you offer home delivery?
 How about a pick-up site?

 A: Yes!
-We offer delivery to any address inside Boulder city limits and are working on adding more locations in the future, so be sure to drop us a line and let us know if you are interested in delivery outside Boulder.
-For home/office delivery in Boulder, at check-out you will be prompted to pick a two hour window during which you will be home to receive the food or you can leave a cooler with ice packs waiting on your front porch and we will drop off the food.
-Home delivery by our 100% electric and hybrid-electric vehicle fleet is currently offered between 5-7pm on Thursdays and 7am-noon on Fridays and costs $5.
+We offer delivery inside Boulder County limits and are working on adding more locations in the future, so be sure to drop us a line and let us know if you are interested in delivery outside Boulder County.
+For home/office delivery at check-out you will be prompted to pick a two hour window during which you will be home to receive the food or you can leave a cooler with ice packs waiting on your front porch and we will drop off the food.
+Home delivery by our 100% electric and hybrid-electric vehicle fleet is currently offered between 5-7pm on Thursdays and 7am-noon on Fridays and starts at $5.

 If you would prefer, you can choose to pick-up your food at our convenient pick-up site: The Dailey Method (1810 30th St, Boulder) from 5:15-6:45pm on Thursdays and 830am-11:45am on Fridays and Saturdays.
 Just select “pick-up” at checkout.

 Perhaps you would like to form a group that takes turns picking up group orders and delivering to another nearby town?
 Contact us to set this up!